An axiomatic characterization of the Brownian map: Tree gluing and the Brownian map

 \subsection{Brownian maps, disks, and L\'evy nets}

-The purpose of this subsection is to prove that the metric net of the doubly marked Brownian map has the law of a $3/2$-stable L\'evy net.
-We will refer to the (countably many) components of the complement of this net as ``bubbles'' and will describe a one-to-one correspondence between these bubbles and the ``holes'' in the corresponding L\'evy net.
-We will also introduce here the measure $\mudl$ on random disks, which give the law of the complementary components of a metric exploration in the Brownian map.
+The purpose of this subsection is to prove that the unembedded metric net of the doubly marked Brownian map has the law of a $3/2$-stable L\'evy net.
+We will refer to the (countably many) components of the complement of the metric net as ``bubbles'' and will describe a one-to-one correspondence between these bubbles and the ``holes'' in the corresponding L\'evy net.
+We will also introduce here the measure $\mudonel$ on marked random disks, which give the law of the complement of a filled metric ball in the Brownian map.
+(We will later introduce the measure $\mudl$, which gives the law of the complementary components of a metric exploration in the Brownian map, in a more general framework.)
 The two jump processes in Figure~\ref{fig::levycb} correspond to different orders in which one might explore these holes.
 The first explores holes in a ``depth-first'' order --- i.e., the order in which they are encountered by a path that traces the boundary of the geodesic tree; the second explores holes in a ``breadth-first'' order --- i.e., in order of their distance from a root vertex.
 We will see what these two orderings look like within the context of the Brownian map, as constructed from a Brownian snake excursion.

-In order to begin understanding the metric net of the Brownian map, we need a way to make sense of the boundary length measure on a metric ball within the Brownian map.
+In order to begin understanding the unembedded metric net of the Brownian map, we need a way to make sense of the boundary length measure on a metric ball within the Brownian map.
 Observe that for any real number $a < 0$, the snake diffusion process has the property that if the snake lies in~$\snake_{\leq a}$ at time~$t$, then its distance (in the snake space metric as defined in~\eqref{eqn::snake_metric}) from the boundary of $\snake_{>a}$ is given by $Y_t - Y_s$, where $s$ is supremum of the set of times before $t$ at which the snake was in~$\snake_{>a}$; see Figure~\ref{fig::browniansnake} for an illustration.
+We in particular emphasize that the distance at time $t$ to the boundary of $\snake_{>a}$ does not depend on $X_t$.
 This distance clearly evolves as a Brownian motion until the next time it reaches zero.
-Let us define $i_a(t)$ to be the total time before $t$ that the snake process spends inside $\snake_{>a}$, and $o_a(t) = t - i_a(t)$ the total amount of time before $t$ that the snake process spends in $\snake_{\leq a}$.
-Then we find that when we parameterize time by $o_a(t)$, this process is a positive, reflected Brownian motion, and hence has a well-defined notion of local time~$\ell_a(t)$ for any given value of $a$ (see \cite[Chapter~VI]{ry99martingales} for more on the construction of Brownian local time).
+Let us define $i_a(t)$ to be the total time before $t$ that the snake process spends inside $\snake_{>a}$, and $o_a(t) = t - i_a(t)$ the total amount of time before $t$ that the snake process spends in~$\snake_{\leq a}$.